juji-io/datalevin/README.md

 ```

-Starting `dtlv` without any arguments goes into the REPL, where you can type
+Starting `dtlv` without any arguments goes into the console:
-`(help)` to see a list of available functions:

 ```console
   Datalevin (version: 0.5.14)